One of Richfield's greenest community events!

 All vendors are local – vendors’ place of production must be within 200 miles of Richfield.
 In 2018, all vendors were within 80 miles.
 Promoting local vendors creates fewer travel miles for products, cutting down on associated environmental and transportation costs.

-Reusable Bags: Both donated bags and Boomerang Bags will be part of our “take a bag, leave a bag” program at the Farmers Market.
-We aim to significantly reduce the use of plastic bags at the market going forward.
+- Reusable Bags: Both donated bags and Boomerang Bags will be part of our “take a bag, leave a bag” program at the Farmers Market.
+We are working to significantly reduce the use of plastic bags at the market, phasing them out completely in 2021.

-Organics Recycling: Starting Summer 2019, the Farmers Market will have Organics Recycling collection on-site for vendors and customers at the weekly markets.
-This will help divert organic and compostable waste from the landfill!
+- Organics Recycling: Since 2019, the Farmers Market has had Organics Recycling collection on-site for vendors and customers at the weekly markets.
+This helps divert organic and compostable waste from the landfill!
+Efforts are ongoing to ensure that food serveware at the Market is all compostable or recyclable.

 Check out more information (schedules, vendors, etc) about the market here!